scaccoman/currency-exchange/README.md

-# Start with: node index.js
+# Start with: node index.js or npm start

-Stylesheet ref build html <link rel="stylesheet" type="text/css" href="/style/style.css"/>